 The technology we employ for our 3D laser scanning services has allowed us to expand our footprint from regional to global while controlling costs and maintaining tight engineering schedules.
 As engineers and designers look to further improve processes, 3D laser scanning services such as DSI offers will become as common as tape measures are today.

 At Design Systems, Inc., we have a group of engineers working with laser scanning technology to capture as-built data for our internal engineering groups as well as our customers.
-The speed, accuracy and amount of data captured by our 3D laser scanning services is unmatched by any other technology.
+The speed, accuracy and amount of data captured by our 3D scanning services are unmatched by any other technology.

 |Capturing high-resolution three-dimensional data of complex conditions across any environment with 3D laser scanners provides a fast, efficient way to capture millions of data points in an “as is environment”.
 Used in applications ranging from: facility design, historic preservation, surveying, and even crime scene investigation, 3D laser scanners are a versatile, accurate solution that allows companies to obtain data they previously could not.
 This in turn facilitates making informed decisions while saving valuable time and money.|

 Design software companies have been working to transition from the scan “point cloud” environment to the CAD environment with less processing time since that has been the bottleneck for the past few years.
 Autodesk has created a set of tools that allow seamless integration from scan data to CAD environment.
 Our scans are registered together in the field and then aligned to your CAD (0,0,0) so all our customers need to do is insert or Xref the point cloud into their AutoDesk CAD software.